Because every injury and case is different, there is no average settlement for a herniated disc from a car accident.

 - Help you stay within all relevant statutes of limitations

-How Long do You Have to File a Lawsuit?
+How Long Do You Have to File a Lawsuit After a Car Accident?

 While every insurance company has different rules for filing claims, Texas has one law about lawsuits.
 Texas Civil Practice and Remedies Code § 16.003 states that you generally have two years to take legal action after an accident.
 The court could throw out your case if you file after this time frame passes.

-Your Options if You Think You Are Partially at Fault For the Accident
+Your Options if You Think You Are Partially at Fault for the Car Accident

 Texas’ proportionate responsibility statute enables partially at-fault drivers to collect some damages after the accident.
 If you were not greater than 50% responsible for the accident, you can recover an award.